-Thus, a diagnosis of stress cardiomyopathy generally requires coronary angiography, serial assessment of LV systolic function (initial assessment generally by ventriculography or echocardiography with subsequent assessment generally by echocardiography), an electrocardiogram, and cardiac troponin level.
+Thus, a diagnosis of stress cardiomyopathy generally requires an electrocardiogram, cardiac troponin levels, coronary angiography, and serial assessment of LV systolic function (initial assessment generally by ventriculography or echocardiography with subsequent assessment generally by echocardiography or cardiac magnetic resonance imaging).
 Differentiation from pheochromocytoma and myocarditis is discussed below.
 (See 'Differential diagnosis' below.)

 An important issue is how the possible diagnosis of stress cardiomyopathy should influence the evaluation of a suspected acute coronary syndrome (ST elevation myocardial infarction [MI], non-ST elevation MI, or unstable angina).
 We suggest the following approach:

 ●Patients presenting with ST elevation who can undergo urgent cardiac catheterization for the purpose of primary percutaneous coronary intervention (PCI) should proceed with angiography in the usual manner.
 If the patient has stress cardiomyopathy, angiographic findings will suggest the diagnosis by showing no critical coronary disease and the presence of apical ballooning (or mid wall hypokinesis) on left ventricular angiography.
 (See "Primary percutaneous coronary intervention in acute ST elevation myocardial infarction: Determinants of outcome".)